 - The Mulberry Restaurant serves drinks, ice-creams, snacks, hot meals and cream teas.

-- Please visit the Bateman’s website for opening times and prices.
+- Please check the Bateman’s website for opening hours.

 Before you start your journey to Bateman’s for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.